hudmont/xbindkeys-xinput/README.md

 - Xinput ( if it's a separate package )
 - GNU Guile
 - popt
+- libffi ( guile depends on it but we have it as an explicit dep )

 Additional requirements to compile from source: